-The post has gone into a full shutdown with Post Activities, the BINGO, and SUNDAY BREAKFAST until further notice due to health issues that we all are addressing at this time.
+The post has gone into a partial shutdown with the BINGO, and SUNDAY BREAKFAST until further notice due to health issues that we all are addressing at this time.
 Monitor this page for updates or go to our Facebook page.

-THIS EVENT HAS BEEN POSTPONED UNTIL FURTHER NOTICE - $7 get you a real nice meal.
+THIS EVENT HAS BEEN POSTPONED UNTIL 2021 - $7 get you a real nice meal.
 Kids 5 and under are FREE with a paid adult.

 As of August 2019 membership requirements to join the American Legion

 If you have served federal active duty in the United States Armed Forces since December 7, 1941, and have been honorably discharged or are still serving - you are eligible for membership in The American Legion!

 *Because eligibility dates remain open, all active-duty members of the U.S. Armed Forces are eligible to join The American Legion at this time, until the date of the end of hostilities as determined by the government of the United States.